PayPal: Spin-off from eBay (2014–present)

 In October 2019, PayPal reported a loss of $228 million on investments, largely due to a failed return from a $500 million investment in Uber.
 On January 6, 2020, PayPal acquired Honey for over $4 billion.
 This is PayPal's largest acquisition to date.
 It more recently signed a deal with NBCUniversal.
 In June 2020, PayPal announced a $530 million commitment to support Black-owned businesses and minority communities in the United States.

 In January 2021, PayPal became the first foreign operator with 100% control of a payment platform in China, gaining an advanced position in the local online payment market.
 In an international survey conducted in March 2021 by Morning Consult, PayPal was found to be the second most trusted brand globally.
 In June 2022, Shopify partnered with PayPal to offer Shopify Payments to merchants in France.
 In February 2023, PayPal announced layoffs for 2,000 of its workers, or 7% of its total workforce.
 It was reported in February 2023, that CEO Dan Schulman will step away from his role by the end of 2023.
 Schulman will continue to serve on the board of directors after vacating the position.
 In August 2023, the company named Intuit executive Alex Chriss CEO, effective September 27, 2023.

 In August 2023, PayPal launched a U.S. dollar stablecoin, called PayPal USD (PYUSD) for payments and transfers.
 In November 2023, it was announced that the SEC launched a legal investigation into both PayPal and Paxos, the trust responsible for issuing the stablecoin.
 PayPal said it was cooperating with the subpoena from the SEC’s Enforcement Division.
 In October 2023, it was announced PayPal has sold its reverse logistics subsidiary, Happy Returns to UPS for an undisclosed amount.

-In 2024, PayPal executives announced the company's aim to revive growth in their branded checkout products amidst increased competition from big tech, following an upward revision of the full-year profit forecast.
+In 2024, PayPal executives announced the company's aim to revive growth in its branded checkout products amidst increased competition from big tech, following an upward revision of the full-year profit forecast.

+In January 2026, PayPal announced the acquisition of Cymbio, an AI-specialized company enabling PayPal to expand into agentic AI.

+In February 2026, PayPal announced the appointment of Enrique Lores as CEO, replacing Alex Chriss.

+In February 2026, PayPal Holdings attracted takeover interest from potential buyers after a stock slide wiped out almost half of its value.
+The shares jumped as much as 9.7 per cent on the news.

+In July 2026, it was reported that Stripe and Advent International had made a joint offer to acquire PayPal.